-We have the following products in development utilizing our Limitx technology:
+We have the following products in development utilizing our Limitx Technology:

-Limitx Technology Product Status Immediate-release hydromorphone HCI (LTX-04) Phase I exploratory pharmacokinetic study in process Immediate-release hydrocodone bitartrate with acetaminophen (LTX-03) Formulation development in process Immediate-release oxycodone HCl (LTX-01) & (LTX-02) Formulation development in process
+Limitx Technology Product Status Immediate-release hydromorphone HCI (LTX-04) Phase I exploratory pharmacokinetic study completed Immediate-release hydrocodone bitartrate with acetaminophen (LTX-03) Formulation development in process Immediate-release oxycodone HCl (LTX-01) & (LTX-02) Formulation development in process

-In January 2016, our IND for LTX-04, our lead product candidate utilizing our Limitx technology, was allowed to proceed to clinical testing.
-The initial LTX-04 clinical study, Study AP-LTX-400, or Study 400, is a two cohort, open label, crossover design pharmacokinetic study in healthy adult subjects.
+The initial LTX-04 clinical study, Study AP-LTX-400, or Study 400, was a two cohort, open label, crossover design pharmacokinetic study in healthy adult subjects.
+Study 400 measured the rate and extent of absorption of the active drug ingredient into the bloodstream with the maximum concentration, or Cmax, typically associated with an increase in drug abuse.
 Cohort 1 enrolled 30 subjects who were randomized into three subgroups of 10 taking either 1, 2 or 3 tablets.
-Each subgroup subject orally swallowed the planned number of tablets in a randomized manner taking single doses of two different test formulations of LTX-04 (designated as LTX-04P and LTX-04S and distinguished by their respective acid neutralizing capacity) and Purdue Pharma's marketed drug DILAUDID® as a comparator.
-All tablets contained 2mg of hydromorphone hydrochloride.
-The 1, 2 and 3 tablets subgroups in Cohort 1 completed 8, 10 and 8 subjects respectively.
-All subjects received doses of naltrexone and there was a one week washout between doses.
-Blood samples are taken at pre-designated time-points after dosing and are subsequently analyzed for the concentration of hydromorphone contained in the sample.
-All subjects in Cohort 1 have continuous pH (a measure of acid concentration) monitoring of their stomach acid.
-The objective of Cohort 1 was to determine if adequate active drug entered the blood stream when one or two LIMITX tablets were swallowed and to begin assessing the ability of the LIMIT technology to start retarding the release of active ingredients when three tablets are ingested.
+Each subgroup subject orally swallowed the planned number of tablets in a randomized manner taking single doses of two different test formulations of LTX-04 (designated as LTX-04P and LTX-04S and distinguished by their respective acid neutralizing capacity) and Purdue Pharma's marketed drug Dilaudid® as a comparator.
+The 1, 2 and 3 tablets subgroups in Cohort 1 completed 8, 10 and 8 subjects, respectively.